Crunch-io/ta-da/content/for-insights-teams/data-in-one-place.md

 +++
 date = "2021-11-10T17:17:49-04:00"
 draft = false
-title = "All your data in one place" subtitle = "Imported from multiple vendors & DIY platforms" label = "All your data in one place"
+title = "This is as easy as it gets" subtitle = "Organize" label = "This is as easy as it gets"

 +++

-* Stop scavenging for SPSS files and spreadsheets.
-* Easily collaborate with your whole team.
-* Instantly search across all your projects.
+Stop scavenging for SPSS files and spreadsheets.
+Easily collaborate with your whole team.
+Instantly search across all your projects.